-- A.1.
-This code applies to subdivided glass measures of capacity, either cylindrical or conical in shape. - A.2.
-See also Sec.
-1.10; General Code requirements.
+A.1. - This code applies to subdivided glass measures of capacity, either cylindrical or conical in shape.

 S.1.
 Units. - Nominal capacities, graduation ranges, values of graduated intervals, and numbered graduations applicable to single-scale graduates and to the appropriate portions of double scale graduates shall be as shown in Table 1.